 Eliminate paper.
 Agencies have to have an electronic document management system to capture and store the documents they collect every day.

 Find the right tools.
 Imagine what happens when workers are able to quickly view a timeline of key events in a case or a genogram of key relationships.
 Or, what if all the information in a case summary could be linked back to its source content so workers could find more context?
-The right tools can help agencies turn dark data into structured information that can be used to make better decisions.
-(Read more: Meet Traverse: Case Discovery.
-Confident Decisions.
-Safer Children and Families.)
+The right tools, like Traverse, our case discovery software for child welfare, can help agencies turn dark data into structured information that can be used to make better decisions.

 Child welfare social workers will forever create dark data—it’s a by-product of what they do.
 The key is finding a way to access and manage that data, and use it to support critical decisions about child safety.